 - Includes entire Hulu streaming library

 You can see all the channels offered in your area by entering your zip code on this Hulu Page.

 Here we purely took a look at which channels and features you get for the money to determine which live streaming service offers subscribers the most value.

 Offering over 60 channels (including AMC, A&E, Discovery, MTV, HGTV) for only $20 per month, Philo easily takes the prize for the best value.
-Philo is also unique in that t offers a 1-week free trial without having to provide a credit card, and there is no long term contract.
-Philo also let’s you stream live TV to 3 devices at once and allows unlimited recordings in their cloud DVR. (you must watch recordings within 30 days).
-All this costs less than a third of it’s pricier competition.
+Philo offers a 1-week free trial and there is no long term contract.
+Philo also lets you stream live TV to 3 devices at once and allows unlimited recordings in their cloud DVR. (you must watch recordings within 30 days).
+All this costs less than a third of its pricier competition.
 For more information on this service, see our full review of Philo.

 Runner-Up: Hulu Live TV

 While Hulu is double the price of Philo, and the 4th most expensive live streaming service, starting at $20 per month, you get a lot for the money.
 The most significant boost to value is Hulu’s streaming library is included when you subscribe to Hulu+live TV.
 The addition of Hulu’s catalog of on-demand TV, movies, and Hulu originals crushes all other live TV services in on-demand offerings.
 Also, Hulu offers over 70 live channels, including local broadcast networks in nearly every local US market, regional sports networks, and top cable networks.
 Hulu also includes a cloud DVR.
 See our full review of Hulu for more information.
 Hulu offers a 1-week free trial with no long term commitment and is supported on most major platforms.

 Best For Streaming Local Channels